Dataflow troubleshooting

 SELECT DISTINCT address[:list_length(address) - 1]

-FROM mz_internal.mz_dataflow_addresses
+FROM mz_introspection.mz_dataflow_addresses

 )

-ORDER BY elapsed_ns DESC
+ORDER BY elapsed_ns DESC;

 id | name | dataflow_name | elapsed_time